LLM Blueprint: Enabling Text-to-Image Generation with Complex and Detailed Prompts: Experiments

 {\bf Qualitative Analysis:} Fig. \ref{qualitative-analysis} presents a qualitative assessment of our method in comparison to established state-of-the-art methods.
 The text descriptions include specific phrases denoted by underlined italics, conveying information about objects, their attributes, and spatial arrangements.
 Notably, the red text beneath each image highlights instances of missing objects, while the purple text indicates spatial inaccuracies, and the black text identifies elements of implausibility or distortion.
 From the figure, the stable diffusion baseline (column 1) frequently falls short in incorporating certain objects from the prompt due to its inability to efficiently handle lengthy text prompts.
 In some instances (rows 2 and 4), the generated images exhibit unrealistic features.
 Layout-based approaches (columns 2, 3, and 4) also encounter difficulties in fully capturing the nuances of the text prompt, resulting in occasional omissions of objects and instances of deformations (column 3, row 5).
 In contrast, our approach excels by accurately capturing all objects from the text, including their intricate details and precise spatial positions.
+Refer to sections \ref{supp:further-qualitative} and \ref{supp:additional-comparisons-deepfloyd-densediff} for further results and comparisons with additional baselines.